OrcunColak/spring-jpa-idclass-tutorial/README.md

 The original idea is from
 https://medium.com/jpa-java-persistence-api-guide/hibernate-composite-primary-keys-with-embeddable-and-idclass-73ad3fcbc7cc

+Spring Data JPA provides 2 ways to create a composite primary key:

+1. using @IdClass and @Id annotations
+2. using @Embeddable and @EmbeddedId annotations

+This project demonstrates using @IdClass and @Id annotations

 # @EmbeddedId vs @IdClass

 The choice between @Embeddable/@EmbeddedId and @IdClass depends on the specific situation and developer preferences.
 The